Want to Shoot the Hooch? Here is everything you need to know!

 Shooting the Hooch is kind of a rite of passage for anyone living in Atlanta.
 Growing up, we had done it with tubing and kayaking companies, but then soon realized you could easily buy your own tube and go whenever you want!
 You just need to buy a few things for yourself, know where to enter and exit, and you can head anytime you want.

 Most companies charge anywhere between $20-25 per person for rentals, parking fees, and shuttle service, but you can get your own gear for practically the same price.
 If you go more than once, you’ll definitely save money!

 You can go with a simple classic tube or go fancy!
 I always have a nagging feeling that something’s going to come up out of the water and bite my butt, so I prefer tubes with a mesh center.
 Since Esther and I always go together, we opted for this awesome double tube that even has a built-in cooler for your drinks.
 And no one shoots the hooch without their beer.
 You can also buy a separate floating cooler.
 It helps to have a pump to fill your tube quickly too.

 The other important thing you need to buy is a life jacket.
 It’s the law and they sometimes patrol the river giving tickets to anyone that doesn’t have one.
-Anyone over 13 doesn’t have to wear them but you still need to have it with you.
-Most of us just tie them to our tube.
+Anyone over 13 doesn’t have to wear them but you still need to have them with you.
+Most of us just tie them to our tubes.